 How to Understand Your Investment Goals

-Every investor has his or her own investment goals, balancing risk against safety, or the chance to earn outpaced gains against dividend income and steady appreciation.
+Every investor has his or her own wealth management goals, balancing risk against safety, or the chance to earn outpaced gains against dividend income and steady appreciation.
 This is where a full-service investment firm can really shine for investors by pointing the way to the best solution or basket of options that can help you realize your investment goals.

 Just as important as shining a light on the options that match best with your investment strategy is the guidance that can explain why an investment vehicle, stock, or fund that looks like a perfect fit may have downsides.

 One of the biggest benefits of choosing an investment firm is that the firm’s advisors can help you to invest in a way that matches your long-term goals for safety and earnings — but also point out potentially problematic investments or likely underperformers.
 Nearly everyone who has ever invested on their own has discovered that not every investment goes up in value.
 Utilizing a full-service investment firm doesn’t guarantee you’ll never have losses, but many losses can be avoided or minimized.